mitojala/tsoha-mtb-spots/README.md

 Current state:

 Basic functions such as user handling, creating mtb spots (with map interface), listing added spots and showing these on map have been enabled.
-More complex features will be added in the capacity the time limit permits (final deadline).
+Users can add images to spots when creating these.
+Users can also leave comments to spots.

 Instructions for usage: